Domestic driveways

 Some of the key requirements for driveways are listed below:

-• grades across the verge should not exceed 17% for type 1, type 2 and type 3
+• grades across the verge should not exceed 17% and grade transitions should be in accordance with ACTSD-0703 (PDF 769.0 KB)

 • designed and constructed so that footpaths take precedence over the driveway and remain continuous.

-Please refer to the design standard for driveways MIS07 (PDF 1.5 MB) for a full list of requirements.
+Please refer to the MIS 07 Driveways (PDF 1.1 MB) for a full list of requirements.

 Heritage sites